Friday, June 11, 2010

 I've talked about the apparent paradox between the widely accepted view (it seems) that aqueous environments on Mars were predominately acidic and the fact that Mars is predominately a basaltic (and olivine -rich!) planet.
 The point being that basalt and olivine will act to neutralize any acidic solution they come into contact with.
 The other point being that there is a lot more rock on Mars than water or acid, so one would expect the rock to win.
 However, that is only true if there is a fair amount of water available to bring the acid in contact with said rock.
 This seems to be the case in the groundwater hypothesis for Meridiani which suggests that water was supplied from a global aquifer recharged thousands of miles away.

-Basically this paper has a problem with assumptions.
-It assumes a "neutral" Fe-, SO4-rich starting solution.
-Of course by doing this there is an assumption made that the water has already had acid added to it (How else would SO4 get there? we are left to wonder...).
+My biggest issue is that the paper assumes a "neutral" Fe-, SO4-rich starting solution.
+Of course by doing this there is an assumption made that the water has already had acid added to it (How else would SO4 get there?).
 So the problem lies with charge balance.
-In their assumption, they presumably assume that the Fe2+ is charge balanced by SO4 -- although that is never indicated.
+In their assumption, the authors presumably assume that the Fe2+ is charge balanced by SO4 -- although that is never indicated.

 Fe2Si2O6 + 2H2O --> 2Fe(2+) + 2SiO2 + 4 OH- (1)